Oluwakemi-moyin/HR_DATA/README.md

 ### Project Objective
 ---
-This project is to address the following analysis goals.
+This project is to address the following analysis objectives and goals.
 1. Attrition Rate
 2. Number of current Employees
 3. Attrition count by Educational field